TosbackCgusBridge-Bot/CGUs-versions/Care2/Privacy Policy.md

 Care2.com (“Care2″) takes seriously the issue of safeguarding your privacy online.
 This privacy policy applies to the two websites owned and operated by Care2: Care2.com and ThePetitionSite.com.
 This privacy policy describes how Care2 collects and uses the personal information you provide on both websites.

-Residents of the EU can see the Care2 EU-US Privacy Shield policy.
+Residents of the EU can see the Care2 GDPR privacy policy and the Care2 EU-US Privacy Shield policy.

 When visiting a website displaying the TRUSTe Trustmark, you will be notified of what personally identifiable information of yours is collected: